To be renowned as a global leader in comprehensively integrating liberal arts, digital technologies, experiential learning, and professional practice.

 We provide a transformational liberal-arts based education, strengthened by experiential learning, which challenges students to develop their intellectual curiosity and to realize, with purpose and integrity, their full personal and professional potential.

 Keuka College was founded in 1890 and is located on the shore of Keuka Lake in New York state’s Finger Lakes region.
-Keuka is a private, undergraduate and graduate, residential college that also offers bachelor’s degree completion and master’s degree programs through its Accelerated Studies for Adults Program and international programs in China and Vietnam.
+Keuka College is a private, undergraduate and graduate, residential college that offers bachelor’s and master’s degree programs on campus and through its Accelerated Studies for Adults Program and international programs in China and Vietnam.

 Regardless of degree or location, Keuka graduates boast significant, real-world experience that impresses employers and graduate schools.